Bite Alignment Treatment

 How much does TMJ disorder treatment cost?

-When should I use a mouthpiece?
+When do you use a mouthpiece?

-• Maintain correct posture
+• Maintain Correct Posture

-• Chew evenly on both sides
+• Chew Evenly on Both Sides

-• Be mindful of TCH (Tooth Contacting Habit)
+• Be Mindful of TCH (Tooth Contacting Habit)

 Director, SACHI Dental Clinic / 2016 Graduated from Nippon Dental University, School of Life Dentistry / 2017 Completed clinical training at Tokyo Medical and Dental University (currently: Tokyo University of Science), Faculty of Dentistry / 2025 Opened SACHI Dental Clinic

-View Other Treatments
+View Other Treatment Options

 • Treatment Menu

-Types of Ceramic Treatment
+Types of Ceramic Treatments and how to Choose

 • Treatment Menu